 Significantly more efficient with improved materials and geometries

-Apart from miniaturization, improved efficiency is the most import development goal in the design of power supply units.
+Apart from miniaturization, improved efficiency is the most important development goal in the design of power supply units.
 Every tenth of a percent counts.
 Apart from the power semiconductors, ferrite cores are the decisive factor for efficiency.
 TDK has developed a new ferrite material and improved geometries for the core designs.

 All types of power supplies require ferrites which, in a wide variety of core designs, then become the basis for inductors used for energy storage and transformers for power transmission and galvanic isolation.
 Although efficiencies in excess of 98 percent are already being targeted today, developers are still struggling to gain every tenth of a percent, particularly in the case of high powers, in order to further increase efficiency, while at the same time miniaturizing components to save space and weight.